muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 data model supports generating into or parsing from MUON must be losslessly represented using at least one of the possreps defined here, and that value must be losslessly round-trippable using all of those possreps.
-Note that the **Capsule** possrep is the idiomatic way for an external data model to represent "new" types in a consistent way.
+Note that the **Article** possrep is the idiomatic way for an external data model to represent "new" types in a consistent way.

 ## Ease of Use